 How we use your personal information

-Murray Edwards College is committed to respecting the privacy of its staff and to ensuring that the personal data that we hold for you is processed in a fair and transparent way in accordance with the Data Protection Act 1998 and the General Data Protection Regulation.
+Murray Edwards College is committed to respecting the privacy of its staff and to ensuring that the personal data that we hold for you is processed in a fair and transparent way in accordance with the Data Protection Act 2018 and the UK General Data Protection Regulation.

 This statement explains how Murray Edwards College ("we" and "our") handles and uses information we collect about our staff ("you" and "your").
 For these purposes, "staff" is intended to include employees, workers and casual workers and contractors (e.g. undergraduate supervisors, ad-hoc or temporary catering staff etc.)